-While many sales job descriptions start with listing criteria such as length industry experience or level of education, these requirements are poor predictors of success in sales.
-Several companies such as Facebook, Google, and other top tech firms recognize the poor connection between applicant experience and success.
-These companies know how to hire the best salespeople So let’s take a look.
+While many sales job descriptions start with listing criteria such as length of industry experience, or level of education, these requirements are poor predictors of success in sales.
+Several companies, such as Facebook, Google, and other top tech firms, recognize the poor connection between applicant experience and success.
+These companies know how to hire the best salespeople.
+So let’s take a look.

 Some people report that Facebook posts this in its HR department:

 ” Orville Wright did not have a pilot’s license.”